GSA/digitalgov.gov/content/posts/2014-02-28-mobile-code-sharing-catalog-snippet-biozen.md

   - United States Department of Defense
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/10/codesharing.png" alt="The same computer code shown on a smartphone screen, a tablet screen and a desktop screen" %}
-Interested in building an app that incorporates biofeedback data from multiple wearable body sensors?
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/10/codesharing.png" alt="The same computer code shown on a smartphone screen, a tablet screen and a desktop screen" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/10/codesharing.png)Interested in building an app that incorporates biofeedback data from multiple wearable body sensors?

 Check out [BioZen, available on the Mobile Code Sharing Catalog](http://gsa.github.io/Mobile-Code-Catalog/native_android.html#complete), one of the first mobile applications to provide users with live biofeedback data covering a range of bio-physiological signals, including electroencephalogram (EEG), electromyography (EMG), galvanic skin response (GSR), electrocardiogram (ECG or EKG), respiratory rate, and temperature biofeedback data and display it on a mobile phone.